Cat S42 Rugged Smartphone review

 Final verdict

-It would be easy to dismiss the S42 as a Chinese smartphone with a Caterpillar branded exterior if it weren’t for some impressive software and above-average ruggedisation.
+It would be easy to dismiss the S42 as a lower specification smartphone with a Caterpillar branded exterior if it weren’t for some impressive software and above-average ruggedisation.

 The S42 isn’t massively powerful or blindingly quick, but for most users, it will run the Android apps they need effectively enough.